Embodied Metaphors: From Movement to Form

 Her previous roles include project and process management as well as work on visual identity, interior design concepts, and UX lead across industries such as finance, construction, non-profits, and culture (dance, art, theatre).
 Since 2009, she has operated her own studio focusing on painting, textile design, interior concepts, and sustainable fashion.

-Ulrika Blåeld Wedin trained at the Ballet Academy’s vocational school in Stockholm (1987–1990) and pursued further studies in Paris, Amsterdam, and New York.
-She is also a certified instructor for “Dance Without Demands,” a research-based dance method.
-Ulrika works as a choreographer and dancer with numerous productions presented both in Sweden and internationally.
-Her practice spans interdisciplinary collaborations, site-specific works, and stage performances, grounded in movement, intuition, and reflection.
-Her work explores the human connection to nature’s continuous processes through choreography, improvisation, and video.
+Ulrika Blåeld Wedin completed her professional education and training at the Ballet Academy’s professional school in Stockholm (1987–1990) and has pursued further studies in Paris, Amsterdam, and New York.
+She is also a certified instructor in Dansa utan krav, a research-based dance methodology.
+As a choreographer and dancer, Ulrika has created numerous productions presented both in Sweden and internationally.
+Her work moves between interdisciplinary collaborations, site-specific pieces, and stage performances.
+Her practice is movement-based, intuitive, and reflective, deeply rooted in the human connection to nature’s continuous processes.
+She works with choreography, improvisation, and video.

-In addition to her artistic work, Ulrika teaches contemporary dance and has led projects for young people, including workshops, dance camps, and performances.
-She has taught contemporary dance to professional dancers in Stockholm, Gothenburg, Kalmar’s Byteatern, and the Ballet Academy’s vocational school.
-Her experience with meditation and retreats enriches her teaching by deepening the understanding of the body-mind connection.
+Parallel to her artistic work, she leads and teaches contemporary dance.
+She has carried out numerous projects for young people, including workshops, dance camps, and stage performances.
+Ulrika has taught contemporary dance for professional dancers in Stockholm, Gothenburg, and at Byteatern in Kalmar, as well as at the Ballet Academy’s professional school.
+With extensive experience in meditation and retreats, she has developed a deep understanding of the connection between body and mind—an essential component of her teaching practice.

 Lukasz is a practicing architect based in Sweden, with particular interest in human sciences, human-centered environments and interdisciplinary cooperation.
 He is interested in developing interdisciplinary methods and processes for positive experience and well-being in practice.